-Posted on behalf of Goldberg Finnegan, LLC on Apr 23, 2011 in Negligence
+Posted on behalf of Goldberg Finnegan, LLC on Apr 23, 2011 in Oil Spill

 For the Washington Post to publish a front page story suggesting that "all is well" on the Gulf Coast and that these devastated communities of fishermen are gaming the system and have become millionaires is not only inaccurate, but it also does a disservice to these struggling communities.
 As we approach the one year anniversary of the Deepwater Horizon explosion and spill the public needs to know that the suffering and losses continue to grow.

 The bottom line is that the people we represent in Gulf Oil Spill lawsuits are some of the strongest and hardest working people you will ever meet.
 After hurricane Katrina, they rebuilt their homes, and were just getting back on their feet when the BP Gulf Oil Spill hit in 2010.
 Now, a year later, the fishermen and oystermen in St. Bernard Parish, Louisiana are realizing that unlike Katrina, this is not the kind of disaster that they can rebuild and recover quickly from.
 Please keep the fishermen and oystermen of Louisiana in your thoughts and prayers as they continue to struggle."